 ...but no voice from him came out.
 If only he could have stopped hesitating and made that leap of faith, his tongue wouldn't have felt too heavy to prevent him from speaking.

-He was now resigned to his failure, Lucas sunk into a mild form of depression in a similar manner to getting rejected.
-His face buried itself into an open palm as he berated himself for letting this chance slip away.
-Next to him, the paper bag of items he requested remained untouched and while Lucas was already reluctant to open it despite knowing how beneficial its contents were, this time, he didn't even feel like thinking about it.
+Resigned to his failure, Lucas sunk into a mild form of depression in a similar manner to getting rejected.
+His face buried itself in an open palm as he berated himself for letting this chance slip away.
+Next to him, the paper bag of items he requested remained untouched and while Lucas was already reluctant to open it despite the benefits of its contents, this time, he didn't even feel like thinking about it.